-In 2013, F.W.
-Cook conducted a competitive analysis of executive compensation levels against our competitive sets to assist our Compensation Committee in making compensation decisions with respect to target pay opportunities for our executives for 2013.
+Each year, our Compensation Committee conducts a review of the executive compensation program in terms of both design and compensation levels.
+This includes a competitive analysis of our compensation practices versus those of our peers with a focus on other lodging REITs.
+We confirm that our compensation levels are in line with the overall market by evaluating our compensation against a secondary competitive set of similarly-sized, self-managed, non-lodging REITs.
+While the compensation practices of the non-lodging REIT competitive set is reviewed for reference, our Compensation Committee focuses predominantly on the lodging REIT competitive set when making compensation decisions.
 As we target our total compensation to be competitive with that of our competitive sets, we seek to ensure that approximately half of the compensation paid to our executives is in the form of equity; as a result, our executives' cash compensation may be targeted at a level below or above the median cash compensation paid to members of our competitive sets.
 We generally attempt to pay base salaries at levels competitive with that of our competitive sets.